-The College recorded \$5,954 in right-of-use leased assets during the year.
-Additionally, the College recorded \$1,507,278 of unrealized losses on investments during the year.
+The College recorded \$204,320 in right-of-use leased assets during the year.
+Additionally, the College recorded \$36,908 in right-of-use software agreements during the year.

 NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The financial statements of Snead State Community College (the "College" or "SSCC") are prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The more significant accounting policies of Snead State Community College are described below.